 When homeowners insurance covers tornado damage

-Fortunately, tornado coverage is usually included in most homeowners insurance policies and does not need to be added separately the way that flood or earthquake insurance does.
-However, there may still be situations when homeowners need to add separate coverage for tornado damage.
-Reviewing your policy with your agent is a good way to understand the coverages on your policy and how they financially protect you.
+Fortunately, tornado insurance coverage is usually included in most homeowners insurance policies and does not require separate coverage like flood or earthquake insurance does.
+However, if you live in a tornado prone state, check your policy documents for any mention of a wind exclusion or call your insurance agent.
+Reviewing your policy with your agent is a good way to understand the coverage on your policy and how they financially protect you.”

 There are three primary coverages on your home policy that respond to tornado damage: